-The only design used for speed humps should have a sinusoidal profile covering the full width of the carriageway (below).
+The only design used for speed humps should have a sinusoidal profile covering the full width of the carriageway 9) (opposite).

 Sinusoidal humps offer the best solution for users of non-standard cycles

+References

+9) LTN 1/20, p81, clause 7.6.5

 Imperfections

 Problem:

 Road surfaces are a particular issue for Disabled cyclists, who can suffer severe discomfort from bumps and shocks.
 Handcyclists in particular do not have the option of lifting off the saddle to avoid shocks to their spines when going over potholes or obstacles.
 Anyone cycling on more than two wheels is also less likely to be able to avoid a hazard, causing them to swerve and putting them at risk from overtaking vehicles and oncoming traffic.
-A Disabled cyclist whose cycle is damaged by a pothole is unlikely to have the option of dismounting and pushing their cycle to safety.
+A Disabled cyclist whose cycle is damaged by a pothole is unlikely to have the option of dismounting and pushing their cycle to safety